Types of private student loans

 Understand the student loan application process

-How much should you borrow
+How much you should borrow in private student loans

 In terms of how much you should take out for college, borrow only what you think you can afford to pay back later.
 Think about your future career and how much you may make in your chosen field.
 To help estimate your future income potential, you can visit the US Department of Labor at bls.gov.